Fatima Ben Saïdane

-Fatima Ben Saïdane (born 25 December 1949), is a Tunisian actress.
-One of the earliest pillars of Tunisian cinema, she is best known for her roles in the blockbuster critically acclaimed films Making Of, Halfaouine: Boy of the Terraces and Thala My Love.
+Fatima Ben Saïdane (born 25 December 1949) is a Tunisian actress.
+One of the earliest pillars of Tunisian cinema, she was best known for her roles in the blockbuster critically acclaimed films Making Of, Halfaouine: Boy of the Terraces and Thala My Love.

 Personal life

-She was born on 25 December 1949 in Tunis, Tunisia.
+Ben Saïdane was born on 25 December 1949 in Tunis, Tunisia.

 Career

-Fatima started her film career in 1989 with the film Arab and played a minor role 'Asfour'.
-In the same year, she acted in the film Layla, Ma Raison.
+Ben Saïdane started her film career in 1989 with the film Arab and played a minor role 'Asfour'.
+In the same year, she acted in the film Layla, My Reason.
 In 1990, she played the role 'Salouha' in the film Halfaouine: Boy of the Terraces.
 After many minor supportive roles in late 1990s, she made lead appearance in six short and feature films in 2006: 10 Courts, 10 Regards, Dementia, Me, My Sister and the Thing, Mrs Bahja, Making Of and The TV Is Coming.